 • Error Log

-Need for WordPress Custom Post Type Plugin
+Why Do You Need WordPress Custom Post Type Plugin?

 If you are still confused on when to use custom post types, then follow the guidelines below to decide: